agda/agda2hs/docs/source/features.md

 {-# COMPILE AGDA2HS Identity newtype #-}

--- record newtype with erased proof record Equal (a : Set) : Set where
+-- record newtype with erased proof record Equal (a : Type) : Type where
     constructor MkEqual
     field
         pair : a × a